 But there’s no reasons to let working holiday’s completely bum you out.
 There are plenty of ways you can spruce up your work setting and maybe even create a few new holiday traditions– like perhaps a glove Christmas tree.

 Instructions to Make a Christmas Tree out of Gloves

 It should be noted that there is more than one way to skin a cat and thusly more than one way to make a Christmas tree out of hospital gloves.
 The instructions that follow are the steps I used.
-I will also add notes at the end to account of steps I would try for my next tree.
+I will also add notes at the end to account for steps I would try for my next tree.

 Picking Good Gloves

 The first step is to blow the gloves up like balloons.
 You can twist the wrist of the glove around to secure the air, and carefully tie a knot in the wrist.
 This is not the easiest thing in the world, it may take you a few tries, but can be done.
-If you are using gloves that have no stretch to them you may have to deflate the gloves a little.
+If you are using gloves that have no stretch to them, you may have to deflate the gloves a little.

 Securing the Gloves Together

 Building a Base

 You then have to devise some form of base to mount the gloves on.
 In my case I wanted to mount the gloves to themselves, so I built a starter base of 4 gloves.
 It could be considered a tiny glove Christmas tree on it’s own, but I like to consider it more of a glove pyramid.